p41bl4F/Subd0mains_Finder/README.md

 -v --version			Show version
 -h --help			Show this screen

-The api key and the domain are always required.
+Put your API key in the config.json file.
 You can only enter one domain at a time.
 Get yours API key at: https://www.virustotal.com/gui/user/YOUR_USERNAME/apikey
 ```